It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

 When your child suddenly complains of severe leg pain, there are several possible causes.
 The pain may be due to an injury, such as a sprain or broken bone.

-The injuries are often obvious, but sometimes they only cause subtle symptoms, such as a slight limp or slight swelling.
+The injuries are often apparent, but sometimes they only cause subtle symptoms, such as a slight limp or slight swelling.
 A developing infection in a child’s ankle, knee, hip, or leg bones is another cause of severe pain.

 In this case, the pain usually progressively worsens in a short time and often causes lameness.
 If leg pain is severe, worsens, or causes lameness, get an immediate medical evaluation.